-SEMIKRON set up a driver board for operating SEMITRANS10 (ST10) 1200V MLI modules for evaluation purposes.
-The SEMITRANS10 MLI Driver Board ("driver board") is able to operate the module up to a DC-link voltage of 1500V (limited by insulation coordination) at a maximum switching frequency of 30kHz for the ST10 MLI modules (limited by insulation coordination); i.e. higher switching frequencies are possible with a revision of the insulation coordination and the limitation of the gate driver needs to be taken into account.
+Beside the already existing driver board for SEMITRANS10 (ST10) 1200V MLI in Trench 4 (E4) technology SEMIKRON set up a driver board for operating Generation 7 (M7) modules for evaluation purposes.
+The SEMITRANS10 MLI M7 Driver Board ("driver board") is able to operate the module up to a DC-link voltage of 1500V (limited by insulation coordination) at a maximum switching frequency of 30kHz for the ST10 MLI M7 modules (limited by insulation coordination); i.e. higher switching frequencies are possible with a revision of the insulation coordination and the limitation of the gate driver needs to be taken into account.

-Two standard 2L drivers (SKYPER 42 LJ) are used to operate the 3L MLI module; one driver operates switches T1 and T2, the other operates switches T3 and T4.
+Two standard 2L drivers (SKYPER 42 LJ PV) are used to operate the 3L MLI module; one driver operates switches T1 and T2, the other operates switches T3 and T4.

-The failure management of the two SKYPER 42 LJ drivers detects desaturation events at all four switches (IGBTs T1 to T4) and also monitors the modules' built-in temperature sensors.
-Desaturation of any switch leads to an immediate shut-off of the particular IGBTs and produces an error signal.
+The failure management of the two SKYPER 42 LJ PV drivers detects desaturation events at all four switches (IGBTs T1 to T4).
+The built-in temperature sensor is monitored on T1.
+The error management is set, that desaturation of any switch leads to an immediate shut-off of the particular IGBTs and produces an error signal.
 In this case all other IGBTs are immediately switched off by the linked error signal.
 The active clamping prevents voltage overload on IGBTs and allows to switch off IGBTs at any time without the need to follow a special switch off regime as it is usually required for MLI application.

-In case a built-in temperature sensor exceeds a set temperature (can be set by user) the outer IGBTs are turned off immediately and the driver produces an error signal.
+In case the built-in temperature sensor exceeds a set temperature (can be set by user) the IGBTs are turned off immediately and the driver produces an error signal.